benjee10/Benjee10_Orion/ReadMe.txt

 Artemis Construction Kit 1.4.0 Dev Versions
 A parts mod for Kerbal Space Program 1.12.3+ by Benjee10.

-ARTEMIS CONSTRUCTION KIT adds parts inspired by NASA's Artemis missions, currently featuring Orion & SLS.
+ARTEMIS CONSTRUCTION KIT adds parts inspired by NASA's Artemis missions, currently featuring Orion, SLS and lunar lander parts.

 INSTALLATION
 Place the contents of GameData/ into your KSP/GameData/ directory.
-Dependencies are bundled with the release of this mod.
+Essential dependencies are bundled with the release of this mod.

 DEPENDENCIES